Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Theory of Semileptonic Decays

-Following this intuition, the QCD kinetic term \mbox{$\bar{Q} (i\slashed{D} - m_Q) Q$} may itself reorganized into an effective theory of brown muck---i.e. an HQET---parametrized by the heavy quark velocity $v = p_Q/m_Q$, featuring an $1/m_Q$ expansion in which the leading order terms conserve heavy quark spin, while higher order terms in $1/m_Q$ do not.
+Following this intuition, the QCD kinetic term \mbox{$\bar{Q} (i\slashed{D} - m_Q) Q$} may itself be reorganized into an effective theory of brown muck---i.e. an HQET---parametrized by the heavy quark velocity $v = p_Q/m_Q$.
+This effective theory features a $1/m_Q$ expansion in which the leading order terms conserve heavy quark spin, while higher order terms in $1/m_Q$ do not.
 A heavy quark flavor violating interaction like $J = \cbar\,\Gamma\,b$ can be similarly reorganized, such that at leading order, the transition is sensitive only to the difference of the incoming and outgoing heavy hadron velocities $v$ and $v'$, respectively.
 It is then natural to express the matrix elements as in Eq.~\eqref{eqn:FFdefs}, with the natural form factor basis in the SM being $h_\pm, h_V, h_{A_{1,2,3}}$.

 When organized in this way, the key result is that any $B \to \Dx$ matrix element can be written as a spin-trace

 where $H^{(c,b)}$ are HQET representations of the HQ doublet and $\xi(w)$ is a leading \emph{Isgur-Wise function}.
 Higher order terms in $\varepsilon_{c,b} = \bar\Lambda/(2m_{c,b})$, can be similarly systematically constructed in terms of universal \emph{subleading} Isgur-Wise functions, while radiative corrections in $\hat\alpha_s = \alpha_s/\pi$ can be incorporated at arbitrary fixed order.
 Heavy quark flavor symmetry implies that $\xi(1) = 1$, preserved at order $\varepsilon_{c,b}$ by Luke's theorem.